rangle/ngCourse2/handout/features/property_decorators.md

 and `--emitDecoratorMetadata` flags.

 In this case the decorated property is replaced by the `label` passed to the decorator.
-In this case it's important to note that property values cannot be directly manipulated by the decorator; instead an accessor is used.
+It's important to note that property values cannot be directly manipulated by the decorator; instead an accessor is used.

 Here's a classic property example that uses a _plain decorator_